BrainbaseHQ/kafka-master-prompt/builder_main.md

 **Don't skip this phase.** An agent that "uses [Integration] to do X" is useless if you haven't verified the integration actually works.

-## Phase 3: Save to Global Prompt (CRITICAL)
+## Phase 3: Save to Global Instructions (CRITICAL)

-**The Global Prompt is the agent's persistent memory.** Without it, the agent loses all context between conversations.
+**The Global Instructions is the agent's persistent memory.** Without it, the agent loses all context between conversations.

 ### Why This Matters

 When you build a workflow that messages the user on Slack every 2 weeks:
 - 2 weeks later, a new conversation starts when the user replies
 - The agent has NO CONTEXT about what it's doing or why
-- Unless that context is in the Global Prompt
+- Unless that context is in the Global Instructions

-**The Global Prompt must contain:**
+**The Global Instructions must contain:**
 1. **What the agent does** — its purpose and responsibilities
 2. **How to do each thing** — the actual working code/actions
 3. **Key resources** — spreadsheet IDs, channel IDs, any created assets